Student Outreach for Networking and Integrating Colleagues

 Registration and Participation

-All participants are expected to have reviewed and adhere to both the Acoustical Society’s Statement on Racism and Injustice and Harassment Policy at all times in order to maintain a safe environment for everyone.
-These policies can be reviewed at: https://acousticalsociety.org/asa-statement-on-racism-and-injustice/ and https://acousticalsociety.org/harassment-policy/.
+All participants are expected to have reviewed and adhere to both the Acoustical Society’s Diversity and Harassment Policies at all times in order to maintain a safe environment for everyone.
+These policies can be reviewed at: https://acousticalsociety.org/diversity-policy/ and https://acousticalsociety.org/harassment-policy/.

 Instruction and Guidance